Kilmarnock railway viaduct

-Kilmarnock railway viaduct, known locally as The Viaduct, is a railway viaduct crossing the town centre of Kilmarnock, and was constructed between 1843–1850.
+Kilmarnock railway viaduct, known locally as The Viaduct, is a railway viaduct crossing the town centre of Kilmarnock, and was constructed between 1843 and 1850.
 The bridge begins at Kilmarnock railway station and leads to destinations in England.
 It is a most distinctive feature of the town centre with 23 masonry arches and defines the northern boundary of the town centre.
-It was built in the 1840s to enable the Glasgow – Kilmarnock line to continue to Carlisle.
+It was built in the 1840s to enable the Glasgow–Kilmarnock line to continue to Carlisle.

-The structure is a Category B listed building and is owned by Historic Environment Scotland.
+The structure is a Category B listed building.

 History

 The 23 arch railway viaduct was designed by John Miller and Thomas Grainger for the Glasgow, Paisley, Kilmarnock and Ayr Railway and built over the period 1843 to 1850.
 It enabled the railway to extend south towards Carlisle for connections to other locations in England.
 The viaduct begins at Kilmarnock railway station and continues over the Kilmarnock Water, leading to the south end of Kay Park.

 In 2008, the viaduct had blue uplighters installed (matching the colour of the local football team Kilmarnock F.C.), and in 2019, a £213,000 upgrade with multi-coloured LEDs took place.
 This allowed for the circuits to be controlled above the ground and were wired in parallel, which allows individual lamps to be replaced when necessary.